Engineering in Ancient Rome

 - Romans: Roads and Places – The British Broadcasting Corporation (BBC) explains how people traveled around Roman Britain.

-- The Consular Roads of Rome – Walks Inside Rome provides pictures of what ancient Roman roads look like today and offers images of the monuments that have been preserved along with them.
+- The Consular Roads of Rome – Walks Inside Rome provides pictures of what ancient Roman roads look like today and offers images of the monuments that have been preserved among them.

 - The Secrets of Ancient Rome’s Buildings – The Smithsonian discusses how concrete contributed to the success and strength of ancient Rome’s buildings and structures.